abhinavdharmesh/Time-Table-Generator/README.md

    ```

 3. **Setup MySQL:**
    Ensure you have MySQL installed and running.
-Create a database named `okp`:
+Create a database (I've named it okp):
    ```sql
    CREATE DATABASE okp;
    ```